At Colorado Academy, we are focused on teaching 21st century skills in a developmentally appropriate way for children of all ages.

 Engineering & Design

-CA provides spaces in all three divisions—the Lower School iLab, the Middle School Design and Innovation Studio, and the Upper School Anderson Innovation Lab—where students learn to invent and invent to learn.
+CA provides spaces in all three divisions—the Lower School Wonder Workshop, the Middle School Design and Innovation Studio, and the Upper School Anderson Innovation Lab—where students learn to invent and invent to learn.

 With access to cutting-edge tools and experts who mentor them in technologies and innovative approaches, students are able to create from their imaginations.
 Here trial and failure help teach perseverance and determination, and eventually, success.